-You’re a farmer or fisherman, and your withholding plus quarterly estimated tax payments are at least 66 and 2 / 3 of your 2012 tax.
+- You’re a farmer or fisherman, and your withholding plus quarterly estimated tax payments are at least 66.67% of your 2015 tax.

 If you discover before the end of the year that you’ll owe more taxes than you’re withholding, you can file a new W-4 form with your employer.